ishubham21/profiles-browser-extension/README.md

  * Open chrome

- * In the address bar, type 'chrome://extensions'
+ * In the address bar, type 'chrome://extensions'.

- * Enable 'Developer Mode' from topmost-left corner (if not already provided)
+ * Enable 'Developer Mode' from the topmost-left corner (if not already provided).

- * Select 'Load Unpacked' option from top
+ * Select 'Load Unpacked' option from the top.

  * Browse the location of the saved project and double-click the folder containing all the files.

  * You're good to go now.
-You'll be able to locate the extension in the extensions' section
+You'll be able to locate the extension in the extensions' section.

-### System requirements
+### Requirements

- * Browser (Google Chrome preffered)
+ * Browser (Google Chrome prefered)
  * Text Editor (VS Code required).
-Install 'Live SASS complier' extension to work with SCSS.
+Install 'Live SASS compiler' extension to work with SCSS.

 ### Contributing